vchavali/svadhyayam.github.io/the_analytical_framework_of_navyanyaya.md

 So much for the early story of linguistics in India.
-The next big breakthrough came with Bhartr̥hari (\~5th CE) who is supposed to have written a historically important but now lost sub-commentary on Patañjali's *Mahābhāṣyam* [*The Great Commentary*], dealing with the traditional issues in linguistic theory.
-But, his name to fame is an independent work, called *Vākyapadīyam* [*On Sentences and Words*], whose signature contribution was introducing a cognitive turn into the tradition.
+The next big breakthrough came with Bhartr̥hari (\~5th CE) who is supposed to have written a historically important but now lost sub-commentary on Patañjali's *Mahābhāṣyam*, dealing with the traditional issues in linguistic theory.
+But, his name to fame is an independent work, called the *Vākyapadīyam* [*On Sentences and Words*], whose signature contribution was introducing a cognitive turn into the tradition.

 One of it's key insights is the idea that, in addition to "public" language [वैखरिणी भाषा; vaikhariṇī bhāṣā] which is the object of traditional linguistic analysis, there is an inner cognitive dimension to language which is present already—prior even to our thoughts and internal monologuing—at the stage of perceptual experience.
-Bhartr̥hari argued that our experience, even at this primitive pre-cognitive level, must have some sort of conceptual framework underpinning it, in order for us to be able to report on this experience in public language.
+Bhartr̥hari argued that our experience, even at this primitive pre-cognitive level, must have some sort of conceptual framework underpinning it, in order for us to be able to report on it in public language.
 Otherwise, our words and even our thoughts would have nothing to "hook" on to, and elements of our experience could not act as normative conditions [प्रवृत्तिनिमित्तानि; pravr̥ttinimittāni] on the form of our speech.
 Nonetheless, Bhartr̥hari continues, this *perceptual language* [पश्यन्ती भषा; paśyantī bhāṣā], must be radically different from public language.
 Whereas public language occurs in sequence and is, therefore, segmentable; the linguistic dimension of our perceptual experience occurs in a single moment of consciousness and isn't amenable to the sort of segmental analysis characteristic of classical linguistics.

 So, there's a disconnect between perceptual and public language.
 What we need is some sort of bridge to communicate our inner experience to